dotnet/docs-maui/docs/includes/linker-control.md

 </PropertyGroup>
 ```

-This will show all detailed warnings, instead of collapsing them to a single warning per assembly.
+This setting shows all detailed warnings, instead of collapsing them to a single warning per assembly.

 ## See also